yuno-payments/yuno-docs/reference/Yuno API Reference/manage-payouts/the-payout-object.md

   <details class="yuno">
     <summary><strong><code>metadata</code></strong> <small>array of objects</small>
       <br />
-      <p>Specifies a list of metadata objects.
+      <p>Specifies a list of custom key–value pairs associated with the payout (for internal references, reconciliation, or workflow tags).
 You can add up to 50 metadata objects.</p>
     </summary>
     <div>